smokin-guns/SmokinGuns/README.txt

 You can also start "make mod-pk3" to have a pk3 with only the QVMs engine in the "install" subfolder.

+If you only need a statically linked dedicated server, you can also start "make engine-static"

 COMPILING ON MAC
 ================